STEdyd666/beershop/src/beershop/home/static/md/README.md

     - `processing`: state of the order before the final check on stock level.
     - `confirmed`: state of the order when the stock level has been checked and the availability of the item confirmed (ideally before the payment).
 - No payment step. (this include the case of a failed payment).
-- The search in limited on a text search based on exact name, style that may be present on name, style and description field.
+- The search is limited on a text search based on exact name, style that may be present on name, style and description field.

 ## Enhancements